opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Revathi/info.md

 you can recover commits using git reflog it shows the list of times when head is changed.
 We can use git reset --hard commit-id to undo the changes.

+three-stage architecture of Git.
+The three stages of git architecture are working directory, staging area, git repository.
+Working directory is the directory which contains our local file Staging area has only those files which we have staged and  are needed to be commited, once we are sure we can commit and push our changes to the remote repository.
+Git repository is where all the collaborators push their works and we can get their working by pulling to our local directory